imagineLife/big-site/content/mongo/performance/agg.md

 db.orders.agg([...aggTHingHere]), {explain: true})
 ```

+What parts can use indexes?

 - `$match` can use indexes
 - `$sort` can use indexes
-  - put these before other transformations, after the match, for optimal performance
+  - put these before other transformations, for optimal performance
 - put `$limit` near `$sort`
   - and toward front of pipes
     - this can make there server do a `top-K` sorting algo
+      - the `top-k` sort lets the server only allocate memory for the final number of docs - no in-memory processing of docs!!

 ### Agg pipeline parts and indexes